sudoDeVinci/ESP-Sky-Imager/README.md

 3. Flash the firmware to your ESP32-S3 device
 4. Place the device in a weather-protected enclosure with the camera facing the sky
 5. The system will automatically connect, calibrate, and begin operation

-## License

-This project is licensed under the Business Source License - see the [LICENSE](/LICENSE) file for details.